 Although you might encounter stigma and judgment from people who share unjust and counterproductive opinions about mental illness or OUD, there are detox and recovery centers that will treat you with respect.
 These treatments centers provide objective, professional care that can help you.

-6. There Is a Proven, Effective Treatment that Might Be Right for You
+6. There Is a Proven, Effective Opioid Treatment that Might Be Right for You

 Going into therapy for a mental health condition without first eliminating OUD is highly unlikely to be successful.
-When you address the physical opioid dependence first, however, you gain the mental clarity and physical wellness to actively participate in therapy.
+When you address the physical opioid dependence first, however, you gain the mental clarity and physical wellness to participate in therapy actively.

 Rapid opiate detoxification is a medical procedure that reverses opioid dependence.
 It is proven to be highly effective when performed by an experienced, board-certified medical doctor in a full-service, accredited hospital.
 Waismann Method®, one of the pioneers of rapid detox, has a nearly 100% opioid detox success rate.
 Its medical director has personally treated thousands of patients over the last 20 years.